Dasharo/docs/docs/transparent-validation/rte/Change-MAC-Addres.md

 Connect to RTE via Serial Connection.

-While booting rte wait for `Hit any key to stop autoboot:` popup.
+While booting, wait for the message: `Hit any key to stop autoboot:`.

-Hit any key to stop loading U-Boot.
+Press any key to stop loading U-Boot.

-Overwrite the variable `ethaddres` replacing `XX:XX:XX:XX:XX:XX` with desired MAC Address:
+Set the new MAC address, by Overwriting the variable `ethaddres` replacing `XX:XX:XX:XX:XX:XX` with desired MAC Address:

 ```bash
 setenv ethaddr XX:XX:XX:XX:XX:XX